Pas-ta'ai: Ceremony

 The ceremony is traditionally the responsibility of the Saisiyat Titiyon family.
 The ceremony is held in Shiangtian Lake, Donghe Village, Nanzhuang Township (the southern ceremonial group) and in Taai Village, Wufeng Township (the northern ceremonial group).
 The ritual is held over the course of three days and nights, during the full moon of the 10th lunar month (mid-October), and occurs biannually - the first ritual held in a 10-year period is larger and carries more significance.
 The southern ceremony takes place one day earlier than its northern counterpart, and the two slightly differ in detail.
 One or two months before the ritual, both ceremonial groups send their delegates to decide on an appropriate date to hold the ritual, which is around the fifteenth day of the tenth month in the lunar calendar.
 Preparations are then begun and ceremonial songs, forbidden on other occasions, are practiced.
-The rituals, dances and songs performed in the Pas-ta’ai are complex, consisting of the five phases of raraol (welcoming the spirits), kisirinaolan (treating the spirits), kisitomal (entertaining the spirits), papatnawasak (chasing the spirits) and papaosa (sending off the spirits).
-Following the five phases is the “post-ritual ceremony,” which brings the ceremony to an end.
+The rituals, dances and songs performed in the Pas-ta'ai are complex, consisting of the five phases of raraol (welcoming the spirits), kisirinaolan (treating the spirits), kisitomal (entertaining the spirits), papatnawasak (chasing the spirits) and papaosa (sending off the spirits).
+Following the five phases is the "post-ritual ceremony," which brings the ceremony to an end.

 Traditional costumes with ornate decorations and bells (which enable a connection to the spirit world) are worn for the ceremony.
 Silvergrass is used to provide spiritual security and to ward off evil.
-Tribal tabboos are carefully observed during the ceremony; Saisiyat tradition holds that those who misbehave during the ceremony will consequently suffer from ill events.
+Tribal taboos are carefully observed during the ceremony; Saisiyat tradition holds that those who misbehave during the ceremony will consequently suffer from ill events.